jlempen/MateBook-X-Pro-2020-OpenCore/README.md

 For macOS to be able to boot on the MateBook X Pro 2020, the `Secure Boot` option  _**must be disabled**_ in the UEFI Settings.

+To boot from the USB stick containing the macOS installer, power on your MateBook X Pro 2020 and press and hold the `F12 Key` as soon as the Huawei Logo is displayed, then choose the USB stick in the list.

 Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` file.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a MateBook X Pro 2020 with this repository's EFI folder.

 `AirportItlwm_Ventura.kext`, `AirportItlwm_Sonoma14.0.kext` and `AirportItlwm_Sonoma14.4.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip.
 This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.